rht-labs-events/summit-lab-2018-doc/scenario3/README.md

 You should see spread all over 3 nodes now, because `serviceAntiAffinity` is based on zone label, so scheduler is trying to spread pods around.

-when you done with the scenario, execute command on bastion host:
+When you done with the scenario, execute command on bastion host:

 ```
 lab -s 3 -a solve